lupyuen/pinephone-nuttx/README.md

 [(See the Complete Log)](https://github.com/lupyuen/pinephone-nuttx#testing-p-boot-display-engine-on-pinephone)

 (See Memory Mapping List and Register List at Page 90)

+# Other Display Engine Features

+__DE RT-WB:__ (Page 116)
+> The Real-time write-back controller (RT-WB) provides data capture function for display engine.
+It captures data from RT-mixer module, performs the image resizing function, and then write-back to SDRAM.

+(For screen capture?)

+__DE VSU:__ (Page 128)
+> The Video Scaler (VS) provides YUV format image resizing function for display engine.
+It receives data from overlay module, performs the image resizing function, and outputs to video post-processing modules.

+__DE Rotation:__ (Page 137)
+> There are several types of rotation: clockwise 0/90/180/270 degree Rotation and H-Flip/V-Flip.
+Operation of Copy is the same as a 0 degree rotation.

 # Timing Controller in Allwinner A64